Other related sections of the PMKI:

 Prs: Communication in organisations: making the schedule effective.
 There is no point working hard to develop a schedule that is not used!
 One of the major challenges facing project teams and PMOs is effectively communicating the technical data created as a result of developing or updating a schedule (and other project specific information).
 Simply sending a mass of complex data to a manager or team member is not communication.
 Communication requires the transmission of information in a form that is understandable and relevant to the recipient.
 Only when the information has been received and understood can it be used by the recipient to influence their decisions about future actions.
 This presentation looks at the schedule from the perspective of its role as a communication medium that can have a powerful influence on the successful delivery of a project, provided the information contained in the schedule is understood and used.
 With effective communication, the schedule can encourage the engagement of stakeholders, assist in minimizing risks and highlight issues.
 Download the presentation.

 Prs: Seeing the Road Ahead - the challenge of communicating schedule data.
 Useful schedules are useful because they are used!
 The successful delivery of projects requires a broad understanding of what is required to be achieved, by whom and when.
 However, from the inception of modern scheduling in 1957 (and before), one of the key challenges facing schedulers has been to convert the rich data contained in their schedules into useful information that the project team can actually use.
-The first part of this presentation will outline the evolution of the graphical presentation of time related data.
+The first part of this presentation outlines the evolution of the graphical presentation of time related data.
 It briefly reviews the history of visualizing time from 1765 through to 1957 and then focus on the challenges of presenting computer generated schedule data in a meaningful way starting with the hand drawn ADM networks created by Kelley and Walker in 1957.
 Diversions into mechanical forms of presentation such as Planalog, manual network diagramming and attempts to generate time scaled networks will be outlined through to modern tools such as NetPoint where the focus on presentation is at least as high as the focus on the underlying data.
 The second part of the presentation examines the problem these developments were attempting to solve; communicating complex data in a useful and informative way.
 The rich symbolic language of a well constructed CPM diagram is a far more effective way to communicate the complex ideas of timing, sequence and dependencies than words.
 This section of the paper will briefly outline some of the challenges involved in visually communicating complex data.
-It will then recommend a strategy for improving the effectiveness of the schedule.
-Scheduling for effect requires an effective schedule, effective communication and a team culture that is prepared to make use of the schedule information. .Download the presentation.
+It will then recommend a strategy for improving the effectiveness of the schedule. .Download the presentation.

 Communicate?
 Schedules cannot control anything